-One of our new year resolutions was to visit the sea this summer.
-However, it didn’t seem to work out and as the weather turned cold already in the Netherlands I didn’t think it would happen.
-So I was delighted to visit the sea in Korea!
+I was delighted to visit the sea in Korea!
 Since the end of the summer season was also approaching here, family was worried that I wanted to swim, but to my surprise the sea was warmer then I’m used to.
 This Boryeong beach is famous for an annual mud festival.
 The place is buzzling with small dining ventures and mud therapy centers.
 And actually, I wasn’t the only one in the water; The people in the water came to swim or hang out on their inflatable boats.
-However NOT to get a tan on the beach as you see in Europe.

 Hwe (회) with fresh sidedishes

 After swimming we ate ‘Whe”, thinly sliced raw fish and other raw seafood (similar to Japanese sashimi); This restaurant was based right outside the port, full with small fisher vessels.
 Based on the first floor of the building, we had a great view over the harbor.
 Whilst getting used to eating while sitting on the floor, the Soju was welcomed with these raw foods.
 (Korean rice liquor) The food wasn’t cheap but it was quite an experience.

 Having a Chuseok dinner with the family.
 Felt part the group regardless of limited Korean.